Previous Core Instrumentation Recipients

-The plasma enhanced chemical vapor deposition (PECVD) tool for depositing thin films of silicon dioxide and silicon nitride.
-This tool will be used by all of the research groups in the facility and the films that are deposited are part of a set of fundamental processes involved in lithographically patterning semiconductors.
-The deposited films are used as a mask in basically all patterning involving dry etching.
-It is a replacement for a PECVD tool that was part of the very early toolset of the W.M.
-Keck Photonics Center.
+The reactive ion etching (RIE) tool would compliment the PECVD facility.
+The PECVD facility allows cleanroom users to deposit thin films of silicon dioxide and silicon nitride.
+The RIE tool is used to pattern these thin films.
+This tool will be used by all of the research groups in the facility and the films that are patterned are part of a set of fundamental processes involved in lithographically patterning semiconductors.

 Equipment: MicroCal Isothermal Titration Calorimeters (MicroCal PEAQ-ITC)

 Facility: Nanobiophysics core facility

 MicroCal ITC is the instrument that can directly measures heat released or absorbed during biochemical binding events, from which it calculates binding affinity (KD), stoichiometry (n), enthalpy (ΔH), and entropy (ΔS).
 It is widely used to study the biomolecular interactions between molecules as well as changes in conformation.
 The applications range from fundamental research such as the understanding and regulation of signal transduction pathways to drug discovery.